What is Battery?

-While it can easily be confused with assault, battery is in fact completely different.
-Battery requires actual physical contact, such as pushing or intentionally causing bodily harm.
-A punch or a shove is clearly a battery, but in some situations it is less clear.
-For example, a court has held that spitting on another person is a battery, despite no direct physical contact.
-Also, taking a box of matches away from the hands of another in anger is also a battery.
-Likewise a person suffers a battery if the contact alters the victim’s body in any way, even if the alteration appears to be physically beneficial, such as a surgeon’s unconsented removal of a wart.
+Battery can easily be confused with Assault, while it is in fact completely different.
+It requires actual physical contact such as pushing or intentionally causing bodily harm.
+A punch or a shove is clearly a Battery, but in some situations it is less clear.
+For example, a court has held that spitting on another person is a Battery, despite the absence of direct physical contact.
+Also, taking a box of matches away from the hands of another in anger is also considered a Battery.
+Likewise, a person suffers a Battery if the contact alters the victim’s body in any way, even if the alteration appears to be physically beneficial, such as a surgeon’s unconsented removal of a wart.

 720 ILCS 5/12-3

 (a) A person commits battery if he or she knowingly without legal justification by any means